mumble-voip/mumble-releng-vcpkg/README.md

 ### Command Line

-1. Start a command line (On Windows a Developer Command Prompt for VS 2019)
+1. Start a command line (on Windows see caveats listed below)
-2. Clone WIP cmake repo <https://github.com/davidebeatrici/mumble.git> (repository [davidebeatrici/mumble](https://github.com/davidebeatrici/mumble/tree/cmake))
+2. Clone the Mumble repo <https://github.com/mumble-voip/mumble.git>
 3. Navigate into the folder
-4. Checkout WIP cmake branch `cmake`
 5. Create a directory named `build` and navigate into it (`mkdir build && cd build`)
-6. Run the cmake generator with relative target path `..`
+6. Run the cmake generator with relative target path `..` (more on that further down)
-7. Run the cmake build with relative target path `..`
+7. Run the cmake in build-mode: `cmake --build .` or invoke your buildsystem of choice directly (e.g. `make -j $(nproc)`)

-CMake will generate a bunch of files so you should call it from a dedicated, empty directory.
+CMake will generate a bunch of files so you should call it from a dedicated, empty directory ("out-of-source build").
 Typically one folder per build configuration type is used (debug vs release, static, build configuration options etc).
 In the list above we suggest `build`.

+#### Windows caveats

+On Windows you can't use the default command-prompt (as is) as it won't have the needed development tools in its PATH.
+Instead you have to use On Windows a "Developer Command Prompt".
+You can find it by searching in the start-menu.
+If you are on a 64bit system, then special care must be taken that you use a "x64" version of the Developer Prompt (often these are then called "x64 Native Tools Command Prompt").
+The easiest way to get a hold of the correct command prompt is to search for "x64" and usually that is enough to bring the x64 developer prompt up.

+Note also that you **have** to sue the command prompt and **not** the Developer Powershell as the latter is always 32bit only.

+If you are on a 64bit system, then you'll know that you have opened the correct prompt, if it prints `Environment initialized for: 'x64'`.

 #### CMake Generator